directus/directus/docs/guides/headless-cms/content-versioning.md

 ## Creating a New Version

-With Content Versioning set up, you can now create a new version of your content.
+With Content Versioning set up, you can now create a new version of your content:

 1. Open an item within your desired collection.
 2. At the top of the item view, you will notice a dropdown with the main Content Version displayed as "**main**".